Orchard 2 Office

 - Church of the Brethren (Staff & Parents Only)

 - Masonic Village Health Care Center (Public Use)

-- Masonic Village Child Care Center (Employees and parents only)
+- U-Grow at Masonic Village (Employees and parents only)

 - Masonic Village Freemasons Cultural Center (Public Use)